 In June 2016, the three organizations co-hosted a webinar to inform stakeholders about plans to go forward with the development of a Canadian Standard for a Work Disability Prevention Management System (WDP-MS).
-A recording of the launch is available on the CSA Communities of Interest at the CSA Communities of Interest site.
+A recording of the launch is available at the CSA Communities of Interest site.
 The webinar had more than 500 registrants, providing a good indication of the importance for developing a standard in this area.